davehermann/dohcp/Readme.md

 ### Additional Linux Requirement
 By default, Linux kernels don't allow non-root users to bind to ports below 1024.
+You will receive an EACCES error for the IP:PORT at service startup.

-This can be easily overcome by allowing Node to bind to lower ports.
++ This can be easily overcome by allowing Node to bind to lower ports.
 `setcap cap_net_bind_service=+ep /usr/bin/node` will allow Node access to port binding.
+    + After NodeJS upgrades, this may need to be re-run
++ *NOT RECOMMENDED:* You can run the service as the root user or via sudo

 ## Launch